What to know about past meetings between Putin and his American counterparts

 Putin and George W. Bush

-Putin and George W. Bush met 28 times during Bush’s two terms.
+Putin and George W. Bush met 28 times during Bush’s two terms, according to the Russian state news agency Tass.
 They hosted each other for talks and informal meetings in Russia and the U.S., met regularly on the sidelines of international summits and forums, and boasted of improving ties between onetime rivals.

 After the first meeting with Putin in 2001, Bush said he “looked the man in the eye” and “found him very straightforward and trustworthy,” getting “a sense of his soul.”